Elizabeth Wilson (author): Life

 Wilson was a prominent member of the campaign group Feminists Against Censorship.
-Wilson wrote for 'underground' papers of the late 1960s and early 1970s, including Frendz, Come Together and Red Rag.
-She was a founder member of the editorial group of Feminist Review (1979–1985) and a member of the editorial board of the New Left Review (1990–1992).
-From 1987 to 2001, Wilson taught cultural studies at the University of North London (now London Metropolitan University).
-From 1990 to 1993, she was a member of the Executive Committee of Liberty (the National Council for Civil Liberties).
+Wilson wrote for underground papers of the late 1960s and early 1970s, including Frendz, Come Togetherm and Red Rag.
+She was a founding member of the editorial group of Feminist Review (1979–1985) and a member of the editorial board of the New Left Review (1990–1992).
+From 1990 to 1993, she was a member of the executive committee of Liberty, also called the National Council for Civil Liberties.
 Later in life, she joined the Green Party.
-She also wrote for The Guardian, London, the New Statesman and New Left Review, as well as broadcasting extensively for television and radio.
+She also wrote for The Guardian, the New Statesman, and New Left Review, as well as broadcasting for television and radio.

+From 1998 to 2005, she was a board member for the Deutscher Memorial Prize.
+In 2012, she was a trustee for the London Library.

-Her books Adorned in Dreams: Fashion and Modernity, The Sphinx in the City: Urban Life the Control of Disorder and Women, Bohemians: The Glamorous Outcasts, Cultural Passions and Love Game: A History of Tennis from Victorian Pastime to Global Phenomenon may appear to cover a wide range of topics.
-They are united, however, by a single theme: the importance of the aesthetic in modern life.
-Wilson is interested in fashion as the way in which individuals and groups can use clothing to make statements, individual and collective, to assert or to challenge authority.
-Her texts describe how garments are beautiful as objects in their own right while also forming a history of objects that is, in the end, the history of civilization.
+Her books Adorned in Dreams: Fashion and Modernity, The Sphinx in the City: Urban Life the Control of Disorder and Women, Bohemians: The Glamorous Outcasts, Cultural Passions, and Love Game: A History of Tennis from Victorian Pastime to Global Phenomenon are united by a focus on the importance of aesthetics in modern life.
+Wilson has written about the ways in which people use clothing to assert or challenge authority.

-For the most part, Wilson’s fiction writing is a series of linked crime novels set in the late 1940s and 1950s exploring the changed world of Britain and specifically London after 1945.
+Wilson’s fiction writing is primarily made up of a series of linked crime novels set in the late 1940s and 1950s, exploring the changes of London after 1945.
 Titles include: The Twilight Hour, War Damage, The Girl in Berlin, and She Died Young.